SamphireITSolution/CalTheCalorieIntakeAssistant/README.md

 # CalTheCalorieIntakeAssistant
-Calculate The Calorie Intake Assistant in console language used is Python
+Calculate The Calorie Intake Assistant in console using python